pauloesteban/chatroom-jobsity/README.md

 ```
 localhost:5000
 ```
-Currently, this was tested on Google Chrome.
+Currently tested on Google Chrome.

 ## Unit testing using PyTest
 Run `py.test` in the main folder.